 Situated halfway between Anaheim and Palm Springs, Perris is home to the Southern California Railway Museum.
 The outdoor museum complex consists of dozens of vintage railcars and trolleys.
 Many of them are fully operational, including a restored steam train.
 Furthermore, rides are available on the weekends, holidays and special events throughout the year, giving you the chance to glimpse luxury train travel in the U.S. Particularly noteworthy are their kid-centric themed events such as their Day Out with Thomas the Tank Engine and their seasonal rides like the Pumpkin Patch Express in October.

 Musee Mecanique — San Francisco

-Nestled in the back of Fisherman’s Wharf in San Francisco is Musee Mecanique, one of the largest privately-owned collections of antique coin-operated game machines in the world.
+Finally, we round up this list of hidden gems in California with Musee Mecanique.
+Nestled in the back of Fisherman’s Wharf in San Francisco, one hour away from Sacramento, Musee Mecanique, one of the largest privately-owned collections of antique coin-operated game machines in the world.
 Aside from walking among the machines and taking a trip down memory lane, or simply gawking at what used to constitute entertainment, all the machines are in working condition.
 Most games cost between 25-50 cents each and include things like pinball, peep shows, and also animated displays.
 Best of all, admission is free!

 Finally, it’s your turn- what do you think of these hidden gems in California?
 Will you be adding any to your bucket list?
 Which one was your favorite?
 Feel free to share your thoughts in the comments!